Search...

 Directions on Google Maps

-This exhibition series features artists whose work focuses on social justice and spirituality.
+The programme focusses on artists whose work engages with social justice and spirituality.
 Art in the Side Chapel expresses the transformative power of creativity and faith, emphasising diverse perspectives and highlighting both emerging and established artists.

 April 2025